amgarton47/CS62data-structures/OnDiskSort/project/README.md

     Make sure you clear the working directory when you're done, using the `clearOutDirectory()` method. `sorter` is the sorter that you should use to sort each chunk. `outputFile` will contain the final result of your sorting.

-* `merge`: takes two sorted files and merge them into one sorted file.
+* `merge`: takes two sorted files and merges them into one sorted file.
 This is very similar to the `merge` method of MergeSort.
 The main difference is that rather than merging from two arrays (or ArrayLists) you are merging two files.
 You **should not simply read in the data from both of these files and then use the merge method from MergeSort**.
 We are trying to be memory efficient and this would defeat the purpose of this exercise.
 Instead, you should open `BufferedReader`s to both of the files and then, reading one line at a time, read either from the first file or the second, and write that directly